nickgammon/G-Pascal/markdown/assembler.md

 * The operand "*" evaluates to the current output code address, eg.

-    ```asm
+    ```
     foo =   *       ; foo is assigned to the current address
         bra *+4   ; branch to 4 bytes ahead of this instruction
     ```

-* In the case of opcodes which may or may not use the A register as an operand, the "A" must be explicitly provided, eg.
+* In the case of opcodes which may or may not use the A register as an operand, the "A" may be omitted. eg.

-    ```asm
+    ```
-      LSR A
+      LSR    ; logical shift A right
+      INC    ; increment A
     ```